 Being able to access an app and utilise it’s main features offline is my first priority when travelling.
 Often this means planning ahead to ensure I can make the best use of the apps on my Android tablet when I’m on the road.

-If you tend to move around quite a bit, or are not likely to be in the same country for more than a month, you probably won’t want to invest in a local sim.
-However, I can recommend you purchase a local sim card if it’s cheaper than one or two sessions with the hotel WiFi, as being able to look up something online whenever you need to, can make a real difference to how you experience a destination.
+￼If you tend to move around quite a bit, or are not likely to be in the same country for more than a month, you probably won’t want to invest in a local sim.
+However, I can recommend you purchase a local sim card if it’s cheap or if you’ll end up paying to use decent WiFi.
+Being able to look up something online whenever you need to, can make a real difference to how you experience a destination.
+Despite this, it’s easy enough to travel and stay offline most of the time if you plan ahead.

-There are of course places where Internet and data are difficult to access.
+There are also places where Internet and data are difficult to access.
 My trip to Cuba, for example, meant being permanently offline for a full two weeks.
-Fortunately, with my choice of apps, this wasn’t an issue, and I actually secretly quite enjoyed being out of contact for a short time.
+Fortunately, with my choice of apps, this wasn’t an issue, and I actually secretly quite enjoyed being out of contact during this time.

 So, what are my top, recommended apps?